Laurie Halse Anderson - Speak

 Everyday books are still being challenged and removed from shelves, libraries, classrooms and reading lists across the USA.
 Challenged and removed books mean that somewhere a child can no longer access that book.
 Challenged books nearly always include content about marginalized groups.
 Removal of these books remove a child's sense of inclusion and belonging.

-This is a direct attack on our intellectual freedoms, and yes, kids have those rights too.
+This is a direct attack on our intellectual freedoms, First Amendment Rights, and having a democratic society.

 Facing Challenges (how can we respond?):